bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Let c = 2\*b1 - b2 + 5\*b3 + 2\*b4 and c' = 2\*b1 - b2 + 5\*b3 + b4.
 Then compute ti = floor(li\*m/2^256), and then compute
 a = (a1, a2, a3, a4) = (m,0,0,0) - t1\*b1 - t2\*b2 - t3\*b3 - t4\*b4.
 Precisely one of a+c and a+c' has an odd first
 coordinate: this is the one fed into the next scalar recoding step.
-Each entry is 64 bits after this calculation, and so the ti and m can be truncated to 64 bits.
+Each entry is 64 bits after this calculation, and so the ti and m can be truncated to 64 bits during this calculation (but not the calculation of ti itself!)

 The second step takes the four 64 bit integers a1, a2, a3, a4
 from the previous step and outputs two arrays m[0]..m[64] and